Zurich's big adventure

 As far as the hotel is concerned, we could have not had a better gift for both my birthday, and our first anniversary.
 Starting from the first moment we entered the hotel, through the times where we needed help and advice, all the way to the final day of our trip, our experience was relaxing, warm, and luxurious.
 We got to see what Zurich was like right from the center of it all.

 ZURICH & BEYOND

 The majority of our stay was focused on the gorgeous neighborhood Old Zurich.
 Located centrally to hundreds of high end shops, quaint restaurants, and lots of glamorous people watching opportunities.
-Here, we discovered out favorite coffee shop, where we got a brief overview of coffee, the business,
+Here, we discovered out favorite coffee shop, where we got a brief overview of coffee, the business, and the mission.

-We rented a car through Enterprise (about $100 per day), and drove to a nearby mountain Stoos.
+Next day, we rented a car through Enterprise (about $100 per day), and drove to a nearby mountain Stoos.
 But before that, we stopped at a grocery store COOP to pick up our lunch - brie cheese, baguette, honey, berries, meats, and a little snack.

 On the last hours of our stay, we checked out West Zurich, which was a modern traveler’s dream.
 Frau’s Garden welcomed us with a farmer’s market with hand-made clothes, candles, art, and other goodies, whereas the main restaurant served up the best, right-from-the-grill meats and vegetables.
 I’d say that it was one of the most delicious and memorable meals of the entire trip.
 (Yes, it was that darn good).